datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 #### Lower- and middle-income countries

-Annual service fees for institutions based in lower- and middle-income countries are as follows.
+Annual Service Fees for institutions based in lower- and middle-income countries are as follows.

 <div style="text-align: center;">